-ii.Thesis Committee (two SGS appointed members in addition to supervisor)
+ii.Thesis Committee (two SGS GFM holding members of which at least one must be a faculty member at the Faculty of Kinesiology and Physical Education, in addition to supervisor)

 Once the committee has read the thesis and thinks that the student is ready for the proposal defence, the student should discuss and confirm a prospective defence date and time with the Committee.
 All exam committee members must attend the defence.
 If a member cannot attend the proposal defence, they must contact the KPE Office of the Registrar and Student Services immediately.